Black rosy finch: Taxonomy

 The black rosy finch was first classified by American ornithologist Robert Ridgway in 1874.
 This bird has been thought to form a superspecies with the three other rosy finches: grey-crowned rosy finch (L. tephrocotis) and the brown-capped rosy finch (L. australis), all of which were classified as the same species as the Asian rosy finch (L. arctoa) from 1983–1993.
 Recent mitochondrial DNA evidence shows the rosy finches are all indeed very closely related and can be easily confused with one another.
 Along with four Asian rosy finches, the three North American rosy finches form the mountain finch genus Leucosticte.
 There are no recognized subspecies of the black rosy finch.
 Alternative common names include: roselin (in French), Rußschneegimpel (in German), and pinzón montano negro (in Spanish).

 Description

 Adults are black on the head, back and breast with pink on the belly, rump and wings.
 There is a patch of grey at the back of the head.
 They have short black legs and a long forked tail.
 The grey-crowned rosy finch has a brown body instead of black and the brown-capped rosy finch and lacks the grey patch on the back of the head.

 Distribution and habitat

 The black rosy finch's breeding habitat is mountain areas above the tree-line, amongst alpine rocks and cliffs.
 Because of this it is one of the least studied birds in North America.
 Its distribution range is between that of the grey-crowned rosy finch (L. tephrocotis), which is located to north and west, and the brown-capped rosy finch (L. australis), which is located to the south and east.

+The paucity of definitive information about its breeding distribution lead the Wildlife Action Plan Joint Team of the Utah Division of Wildlife Resources to designate the finch a "species of greatest conservation need" in Utah.